christoph-phillips/blog/content/blog/exercise-and-mental-health-1.md

   physical fatigue.

   By creating substances like BDNF through exercise we can support psychological recovery and resilience.

   ## Euphoria: Happy Molecules :smiles:

   Oh the runners' high……..
 That feeling of balance and total comfort in the world when you come back from a long workout.

   There are two types of molecule that cause this euphoric feeling.

-  Cannabonoids are found both inside and outside of the body and are produced during aerobic exercise.
+  **Cannabonoids** are found both inside and outside of the body and are produced during aerobic exercise.
 Outside the body these molecules include THC and CBD, commonly found in marijuana.
 Inside the body they are called endocannabonoids  They bind to receptors on cells throughout the body and in the brain, creating feelings of well being and reducing sensations of anxiety.
   They are produced spectacularly well between 70-80% of maximum heart rate, also correlated with zone 2 training (INSERT LINK HERE).

-  Beta endorphins are the other happy molecule.
+  **Beta-endorphins** are the other happy molecule.
 These bind to opioid receptors in cells, reduce stress and increase the body’s ability to maintain a positive internal environment.
 They help with the management of pain, as a reward to the body, and help maintain stable behaviour patterns.

   It’s clear that endocannabinoids offer a short term fix which can be helpful